Bentonville school board considers changing bus routes - NewsBreak

-The Bentonville Schools Transportation Director, Jason Salmons, said after talking with other local school districts, he’s asking the school board to consider reducing the number of bus routes to solve their hiring struggles.
+Bentonville Schools Transportation Director Jason Salmons said after talking with other local school districts, he’s asking the school board to consider reducing the number of bus routes to solve their hiring struggles.

-“This year has been one of the books between delays, cancellations, we are still needing drivers and still hiring, just like every school districts across the nation is” said Salmons.
+“This year has been one of the books between delays, cancellations, we are still needing drivers and still hiring, just like every school district across the nation is” said Salmons.

-Just last semester, the district cancelled 149 bus routes and delayed 152 because there weren’t enough drivers.
+Just last semester, the district canceled 149 bus routes and delayed 152 because there weren’t enough drivers.
 Parents sue Bentonville school after son left on bus

-Salmons’ proposed plan will do away with neighborhood bus stops and instead, parents would have to bring their kids to centrally located stops at churches, city parks and large parking lots.
-The routes would include every student that lives in a one mile radius, forcing some parents to have either walk or drive their child to their new spot.
+Salmons’ proposed plan will do away with neighborhood bus stops and instead, parents would have to bring their kids to centrally located stops at churches, city parks, and large parking lots.
+The routes would include every student that lives in a one-mile radius, forcing some parents to either walk or drive their child to their new spot.

 “They haven’t had delays.
 They haven’t had cancellations.
 They have 50 drivers, where we have 123.
 It makes a big difference,” said Salmons.
 Bentonville Schools presents new bus safety features

-Salmons says with less bus routes, the district would have enough drivers and could possibly put two drivers on the same bus, eliminating the need for substitute drivers on those routes.
+Salmons says with fewer bus routes, the district would have enough drivers and could possibly put two drivers on the same bus, eliminating the need for substitute drivers on those routes.

 For the latest news, weather, sports, and streaming video, head to KNWA FOX24.